tusharsadhwani/aoc_text_wrap/README.md

 # pytextwrap

-Wraps your text files to a given width, without breaking words.
+Wraps your text files to a given width (defaults to 72), without breaking words.

-It reads a text file, and wraps all text in it to a line width of 72 characters.

 I use it to format AoC problems to python docstrings for [my solutions repo][1].